 Even looking at this image makes me cringe!
-This balloon is destined to pop with the dog’s sharp teeth ready to bite.
+This balloon is destined to pop with that pin ready and poised to pierce its surface.
 Even knowing it is coming, I would still jump at the sound.
 It would not be so likely to burst of course, if it were not so completely filled with air.
 But the fuller it is, the more vulnerable it is to bursting.
 With the balloon filled to capacity with hot air, any sharp object could bring it down.

 Today’s verse describes the pride of a man without God.
 This individual is full of himself, his own thoughts and reason.
 In his prideful thinking, there is no need for God.
 He has everything.
 He has it all figured out.
 His thoughts do not allow for the divine nor the supernatural.
 And because he does not acknowledge God, he does not believe he will have to answer for his wickedness.